hsm1391/Advanced-MikroTik-Firewall/README.md

     Adjusting rate limits and connection thresholds based on network traffic patterns.

+---

-Best Practices
+## Best Practices

 Test in a Controlled Environment: Before deploying to production, test the configuration in a lab or staging environment.

 Regular Updates: Periodically review and update the firewall rules to address emerging threats.

-    Document Changes: Maintain a changelog for all modifications to the firewall configuration.

 Monitor Logs: Regularly review firewall logs to identify and respond to potential security incidents.

 ---